How to Get to Bocas Del Toro, Panama: Your Ultimate Guide

 Cost Range:

-Shared shuttle prices typically range around $45 per person, depending on the route and the shuttle provider.
+Shared shuttle prices typically range from $45 to $50 per person, depending on the route and provider.

 Pros and Cons:

 Shared shuttles offer convenience as they pick you up from your hotel and drop you off at the port to catch the boat to Bocas del Toro.
-However, they can take longer due to other passengers being picked up and dropped off along the way.
+However, they can take longer because other passengers are picked up and dropped off along the way.
 The cost is also higher than taking public transportation.

 Writer's Tips: